cpcwood/home-server/README.md

 ### Prerequisites

-The application is designed to run a containerized workflow to allow for the best runtime conisitency across environments.
+The application is designed to run a containerized workflow to allow for the best runtime consistency across environments.

 Make sure [docker](https://www.docker.com/) v20+ is installed, clone or download the git repository, then move to the project root directory.